MicrosoftDocs/learn/learn-pr/wwl-data-ai/fundamentals-machine-learning/includes/3-types-of-machine-learning.md

 In some ways, clustering is similar to multiclass classification; in that it categorizes observations into discrete groups.
 The difference is that when using classification, you already know the classes to which the observations in the training data belong; so the algorithm works by determining the relationship between the features and the known classification label.
 In clustering, there's no previously known cluster label and the algorithm groups the data observations based purely on similarity of features.

 In some cases, clustering is used to determine the set of classes that exist before training a classification model.
-For example, you might use clustering to segment your customers into groups, and then analyze those groups to identify and categorize different classes of customer (*high value, low volume*, *frequent small purchaser*, and so on).
-You could then use your categorizations to label the observations in your clustering results and use the data to train a classification model that predicts to which customer category a new customer might belong.
+For example, you might use clustering to segment your customers into groups, and then analyze those groups to identify and categorize different classes of customer (*high value - low volume*, *frequent small purchaser*, and so on).
+You could then use your categorizations to label the observations in your clustering results and use the labeled data to train a classification model that predicts to which customer category a new customer might belong.